-Credit Agreement
+Amended and Restated Credit Agreement

-In November 2017, we entered into a Credit Agreement with JPMorgan Chase Bank, N.A., as administrative agent, and Bank of America, N.A., Goldman Sachs Lending Partners LLC, and Silicon Valley Bank, as joint syndication agents.
-The Credit Agreement provides for a \$100.0 million secured revolving credit facility, including up to the lesser of \$50.0 million and the aggregate unused amount of the facility for the issuance of letters of credit.
+In June 2019, we entered into a Credit Agreement with JPMorgan Chase Bank, N.A., as administrative agent, lead arranger and bookrunner and Bank of America, N.A., Barclays Bank PLC, Goldman Sachs Lending Partners LLC, and Silicon Valley Bank, as joint syndication agents, which amended and restated the loan and security agreement we previously entered into in November 2017.
+The Credit Agreement provides for a \$250.0 million secured revolving credit facility, including up to the lesser of \$150.0 million and the aggregate unused amount of the facility for the issuance of letters of credit.
 Interest on the Credit Agreement is paid based on LIBOR plus 2.75% or an Alternative Base Rate plus 1.75%.
 We are required to pay an annual commitment fee of 0.375% on a quarterly basis based on the unused portion of the revolving credit facility.
-The principal amount, if any, is payable in full in November 2021.
-As of March 31, 2019, we had not drawn on the credit facility and did not have outstanding borrowings under the Credit Agreement.
-As of March 31, 2019, we had outstanding letters of credit totaling \$38.4 million issued primarily to cover security deposits for our operating lease and inventory purchases obligations.
+The principal amount, if any, is payable in full in June 2024.
+As of June 30, 2019, we had not drawn on the credit facility and did not have outstanding borrowings under the Credit Agreement.

 We have the option to repay our borrowings under the Credit Agreement without premium or penalty prior to maturity.
 The Credit Agreement contains customary affirmative covenants, such as financial statement reporting requirements and delivery of borrowing base certificates, as well as customary covenants that restrict our ability to, among other things, incur additional indebtedness, sell certain assets, guarantee obligations of third parties, declare dividends or make certain distributions, and undergo a merger or consolidation or certain other transactions.
-The Credit Agreement also contains certain financial condition covenants, including maintaining a total level of liquidity of not less than \$50.0 million and maintaining certain minimum total revenue ranging from \$200 million to \$690 million depending on the applicable date of determination.
-As of March 31, 2019, we were in compliance with the covenants under the Credit Agreement.
+The Credit Agreement also contains certain financial condition covenants, including maintaining a total level of liquidity of not less than \$120.0 million and maintaining certain minimum total revenue ranging from \$725 million to \$1,985 million depending on the applicable date of determination.